EmpereurPirate/empereur-pirate.github.io/README.md

 - E.P. #4 :

-Waiting for an impactor update or a windows release of the new untethered jailbreak software from checkra1n :
+Waiting for an impactor update or a windows release of the new semi-tethered jailbreak software from checkra1n :

 "This beta adds an option to boot into no-substrate mode.
 To utilise this functionality, hold the volume-up button when the apple logo appears until the device finishes booting.
 From there you’ll be able to uninstall any tweaks causing you issues, and reboot to get back to a normal jailbroken state."